 A tight inflatable band (a tourniquet) may be placed across the top of the thigh to limit the bleeding.
 Your skin will be cleaned with anti-septic solution and covered with clean towels (drapes).
-The surgeon will make a cut (an incision) down the middle of the knee.
-The knee capsule (the tough, gristle-like tissue around the knee) which is then visible can be cut and the knee cap (patella) pushed to one side.
-From here, the surgeon can remove the ends of the thigh bone (femur) and leg bone (tibia) using a special bone saw.
-Some surgeons also remove the underside of the knee cap.
+The surgeon will make a cut (an incision) down the affected side of the knee.
+The knee capsule (the tough, gristle-like tissue around the knee) which is then visible can be cut.
+From here, the surgeon can trim the ends of the thigh bone (femur) and leg bone (tibia) using a special bone saw.

 Using measuring devices, the new artificial knee joints are fitted into position.
-The implants are an outer alloy metal casing with a "polyethylene" bearing which sits on the tibia.
-A polyethylene button is sometimes placed on the underside of the knee cap.
+The implants have an outer alloy metal casing with a "polyethylene" bearing which sits on the tibia.

-When the surgeon is happy, with the position and movements of the knee, the tissue and skin can be closed.
+When the surgeon is happy with the position and movements of the knee, the tissue and skin can be closed.
 This may be done with stitches (sutures) or metal clip (skin staples).
 The clips and stitches will need to be removed around 10 days after the operation.